Skip to content

 Price drop notifications

-Using a combination of price drop notifications through Braze catalogs and a Canvas, you can notify customers when an item’s price has decreased.
-Any time a customer performs a selected custom event, they can be automatically subscribed to be notified when the item’s price is reduced.
+This page covers how price drop notifications work and how you can set up and use them.
+With a combination of price drop notifications through Braze catalogs and a Canvas, you can notify customers when an item’s price has decreased.

 When a user triggers a custom event for an item, we’ll automatically subscribe them to receive price drop notifications for that item.
 When the item’s price meets your inventory rule (such as a drop larger than 50%), all subscribers will be eligible for notifications through a campaign or Canvas.
 However, only users who opted into notifications will receive notifications.

 You’ll set up a custom event to use as a subscription event, such as a product_clicked event.
 This event must contain a property of the item ID (catalog item IDs).
-We suggest you include a catalog name, but this isn’t required.
-You’ll also provide the name of a price field, which must be a number-data type.
-When a selected custom event is performed by a user and has a type property that includes price_drop, it can be used to create a price drop subscription for a user and a catalog item it occurred for.
+We recommend including a catalog name, but this isn’t required.
+You’ll also provide the name of a price field, which must be a number data type.

 Setting up price drop notifications